 For best results, remove any prior Cisco AnyConnect client version before installing a new release version.
 For information on manually removing the VPN client see the Cisco VPN FAQs.
 The Mac installer will automatically remove any existing copies of the Cisco VPN client from the target machine before installing the latest version.

 For additional documentation please see Release Notes; Admin Guide; System Requirements.

 For more information on getting started with the VPN client see the Knowledge Base Article #KB0010294.

-If the knowledge base article listed above does not answer your questions, please contact:
+If the article listed above does not answer your questions, please contact:

 Additional Links for Mobile clients: